frc1444/robot2019/README.md

 * Parameters involving left and right should be in the order: left, right
 * Only use ```this.``` when necessary
 * Use Shuffleboard for as much as possible and use SmartDashboard for unimportant debugging

+### TODO Next year
+* Create helper library
+* Create interface to be used for all motors